-- A broad search will attract a larger and more diverse pool - Use language that makes it clear that your department, and our campus as a whole, values and rewards contributions to diversity and equal opportunity through teaching, service and scholarship... - All applicants for faculty positions must now submit a Contributions to Diversity Statement about their contributions or aspirations to diversity (built in to UC Recruit) - Use UC Recruit to provide additional information; e.g., accommodation for interviewees with children < 2 years old - O Reference checks are required for Academic Senate Ladder Rank Faculty Hires with Tenure or Lecturer/Senior Lecturer with Security of Employment before a final offer can be made.
+- Use language that makes it clear that your department, and our campus as a whole, values and rewards contributions to diversity and equal opportunity through teaching, service and scholarship... - All applicants for faculty positions must now submit a Contributions to Diversity Statement about their contributions or aspirations to diversity (built in to UC Recruit) - Use UC Recruit to provide additional information; e.g., accommodation for interviewees with children < 2 years old - Academic Affairs has developed advertising/position description template language to help you diversify your applicant pools - O Reference checks are required for Academic Senate Ladder Rank Faculty Hires with Tenure or Lecturer/Senior Lecturer with Security of Employment before a final offer can be made.
 Refer to Academic Advisory 2018-01 for more information about this pilot program